henspace/henspace/games/clickandcrawl/help.fdc84078.md

 ## Monster movements

 Monsters will not walk over items such as manhole covers or disturbed ground, for example.
+They will also avoid corpses.
 You can use this to your advantage.

 ## Keys